 A: When completing the Annual IOLTA Compliance Report, you will declare your compliance with the IOLTA program by choosing one of the following options:

-- You maintain an IOLTA account and deposit IOLTA-eligible trust funds there.
+- You maintain a Maryland IOLTA account and deposit IOLTA-eligible trust funds there.

 - You belong to a law firm with a reporting attorney and:

 - You deposit all IOLTA-eligible trust funds into your law firm’s IOLTA account, which will be reported by your firm’s “reporting attorney” OR

 - You are the designated “reporting attorney” for your law firm and are reporting on the firm’s IOLTA account, which holds all IOLTA-eligible trust funds.

 - You elect a waiver of participation in the IOLTA program because you hold client trust funds, but the average monthly balance is less than $3,500.

 - You conduct legal acitivites in Maryland but maintain your IOLTA account(s) in the District of Columbia or a contiguous state to Maryland and are in compliance in that jurisdiction.